 Over time, rules and laws change, road and traffic conditions change, and as a whole motorcyclists over the years have learned from their mistakes and gotten better.
 This Group Refresher Class is a full Certification or Recertification program which will help to reacquaint you with your riding skills, as well as update you on the latest information and Survival Riding strategies.

 After a couple of days in the classroom updating your knowledge, you’ll spend two days in the Training Lot riding on school motorcycles.
-The final 2 days are spent riding in traffic on your own bike (or use a school bike).
+The final day is spent riding in traffic on your own bike (or use a school bike, no extra charge).

 Successful Candidates will earn an updated Certificate of Completion which may qualify you for some insurance discounts.
 Click for more info on Motorcycle Insurance in BC: